-- Has tested positive for COVID-19 or a presumed diagnosis by a physician or other healthcare provider - Has been in contact with a person with an actual positive COVID-19 test or presumed COVID-19 diagnosis by their healthcare provider - Feels sick, contact your physician or other healthcare provider to discuss your medical condition - Notify district administration, building principal and/or attendance office
+- Has tested positive for COVID-19 or a presumed diagnosis by a physician or other healthcare provider within the last 10 days - Notify district administration, building principal and/or attendance office

-Daily Screening and Posting of Signage Prior to Entering the Building (if not providing screening in advance) Students are now required to attest to the following four statements each time they enter a CVES building:
+Daily Screening and Posting of Signage Prior to Entering the Building (if not providing screening in advance) Students are now required to attest to the following four statements before leaving for school each day:

-- 1. I am feeling healthy and well today (I do not have: a fever over 100°, chills, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea) - 2.
-Within the last 14 days, I have not tested positive for COVID-19 nor have I been diagnosed as COVID-19 positive by a healthcare provider - 3.
-Within the last 14 days, I have not been in close contact with anyone who has a confirmed or suspected case of COVID-19
+- 5. I am feeling healthy and well today (I do not have: a fever 100° or greater, feel feverish or have chills, cough, shortness of breath or trouble breathing, fatigue/feeling of tiredness, muscle pain or body aches, headache, loss of taste or smell, sore throat, congestion/runny nose, nausea or vomiting, diarrhea) - 6.
+Within the last 10 days, I have been designated a contact of a person who tested positive for COVID-19 by a local health department.
+Note: If you are 14 days past your second COVID-19 vaccination, and not quarantined by the local department or NYSDOH, Statement #2 does not apply to you. - 7.
+Within the last 10 days, I have not tested positive for COVID-19 nor have I been diagnosed as COVID-19 positive by a healthcare provider - 8.
+Within the last 10 days, I have not traveled internationally or domestically to a location requiring a mandatory quarantine by NYS.